Mayank-704/LearnifAI/README.md

 ### 6. Use the Extension
 Once loaded, the extension icon should show up in Chrome's toolbar (top-right corner).
 Click it to use or manage its options.

 ---

-## 🔒 Note
-Only install extensions from trusted sources, especially when loading unpacked code, as it can access your browser data.

----

 Happy browsing! 🚀

 🏁 Final Words
-LearnifAI was born out of our frustration with hard-to-read docs and unclear error messages.
+LearnifAI was born out of our frustration with hard-to-read docs and tabs switching for better answers.
 We wanted an assistant that felt like a mentor — voice-first, fast, and easy to use — and that’s what we built!
 Grateful for the learning, the laughs, and Groq’s blazing speed 🤖⚡